ColoradoSchoolOfMines/acm-site/README.md

 ```

 ## Roadmap
-- Figure out mailing list subscribe
-- Admin panel where current officers can be modified
-- Better dark mode support
 - Frontend accessibility checks
 - Blog page
-- Test uploads vulnerability and other security stuff
 - Webhook or API with discord bot to display meetings
-- Navbar moves slightly when dropdown is clicked
 - Determine if firstname/lastname columns should be merged in DB (depends on final design of pages)

 ## Design Choices